Organize your Wordpress theme's functions.php by using namespaces and classes

 ?>

-Using this method, it is not possible to move logic to other files and all code accumulates into your theme’s functions.php
+Using this method, it is not possible to move logic to other files and all code accumulates into your theme’s functions.php.

 Today, however, I have found out there is another way.
 Apparently, you can also pass a class method

-hook instead of passing the function’s name as a string:
+method to the add_action hook instead of passing the function’s name as a string:

 <?php